THRIVE-131 Study: A study to potentially reduce VOCs in sickle cell

 • Participants who can get pregnant may be eligible to participate in the study if they have a negative pregnancy test prior to the Screening Visit and agree to use highly effective methods to prevent getting pregnant for the duration of the study and 165 days following the conclusion of the study.

-A person CANNOT be eligible to participate in this study if they:
+You can't participate in this study if you:

 • Receive monthly red blood cell transfusions